IngeborgArdoe/training/academy/data-model.md

   </tr>
   <tr>
     <td>Search</td>
-    <td>Here, you can define which Object Class Properties can be used to lookup data for the Object Class.</td>
+    <td>Here, you can define which Object Class Properties can be used to look up data for the Object Class.</td>
   </tr>
   <tr>
     <td>Explore</td>